Marseille (2016 film)

 Marseille is a French film directed by Kad Merad, released in 2016.
+In the film, a man returns to his hometown of Marseille after 25 years of living abroad.
+He finds that the city has changed.

 Plot

-Paolo, who left Marseille for Canada after a tragedy, has to return 25 years later when his brother, Joseph, tell him that their father had an accident.
+Paolo, who left Marseille for Canada after a tragedy, has to return 25 years later when his brother, Joseph, tells him that their father had an accident.
 Determined to make a brief return, Paolo will realize that the city of Marseille is not the one that he believes ...